-Much of our English ‘sense vocabulary’ comes from Latin roots (via French), although our most common words (seeing, hearing, smelling, tasting, etc.) have Anglo-Saxon roots.
+Much of our English ‘sense vocabulary’ comes from Latin roots (via French).

 Aspect, circumspect, inspect, inspection, inspector, perspective, prospect, prospective, prospector, spectacle, spectacles, spectacular, spectacularly, spectator, suspect, suspicion, suspicious.

 Audible, audience, audio, audiology, audition, auditorium, auditory, inaudible.

 Attain, attainable, contact, intact, intangible, tactile, tangible, unattainable.